 The Philippines is a country made up of about 7, 641 islands in the Pacific Ocean.
 The three main islands are Luzon, Visaya and Mindanao.
 The largest island is Luzon.
 The islands have three seasons - rainy from June to October, dry but cool from November to February and hot from March to May.
 The country was named after King Phillip 11th of Spain.
 The Philippines was controlled by the USA for the first half of the 20th Century and the country became independent in 1946 after three years of Japanese occupation.
+The 2022 census (PSI) recorded the population as 109,033,245.

 Since the early 1970s, Filipinos have been hired to work in big hotels, hospitals, nursing homes and other establishments in London and neighbouring towns in the UK.
-The recent increase in the number of working immigrants was due to the shortage of nurses in Britain.
-Here in Milton Keynes Hospital there are many Filipino nurses.
+The recent increase in the number of working immigrants was due to the shortage of nursesin Britain.
+We still have many Filipino nurses working at Milton Keynes Hospital.
 Some of them came directly from the Philippines; others came through different countries, such as Singapore or Europe.
 The Philippines has supplied professionals around the world to places like Saudi Arabia, USA and Europe.
-They are well recognised for their professional skills and ability to communicate in the English language.
+They are well recognised for their professionalskills and ability to communicate in the English language.